-Course code CE 496/ CE 696 Title of the course Safety of Dams and Reservoirs Credit Structure L-T-P-Credits 2-1-0-3 Name of the Concerned Discipline Civil Engineering Pre-requisite, if any Scope of the course Basic knowledge of water resources engineering The non-availability of water in the right place at the right time has lead the civilization to store surplus water in man-made reservoirs by constructing dams-large barriers in the flow path of rivers.
-Historically, these reservoirs have been used to supply water for drinking purposes, agriculture, and to generate hydroelectricity.
-Although vital assets, the management of such large water resources systems remains challenging.
-Dam failures pose significant threats to life, environment, and the local economy.
+Course code CE 496/ CE 696 Title of the course Safety of Dams and Reservoirs Credit Structure L-T-P-Credits 2-1-0-3 Name of the Concerned Discipline Civil Engineering Pre-requisite, if any Scope of the course , , , , , , , , , , , , , , , , , , , , Dam failures pose significant threats to life, environment, and the local economy.
 Such failures may result from multiple reasons, large-magnitude floods being the most common and perhaps the least predictable.
 Over the last few decades, studies have found increasing trends in the frequency and magnitude of floods over the globe.
 The situation is expected to exacerbate with the changing climate over the next few decades.
 The aim of the course is to provide basic knowledge to manage and safeguard dams and reservoirs.
 This course provides introductory technical aspects of planning, design, operation, and maintenance of dams and reservoirs.
 In addition, topics covering risk management under a changing climate are introduced.
 Course Syllabus Introduction to planning, design, operation and maintenance of dams and reservoirs.
 Types of dams; causes of dam failures, flood failures and overtopping, backwater flooding, breaching, slope failure, internal erosion and shear stress in foundations.
 Principles of design of dams: Design flood, probable maximum floods, geologic and seismological considerations, stability analyses, environmental considerations.
 Uncertainty, risk, reliability, and resilience analyses of dams and reservoirs.
 Operation of dams: Modelling dam and reservoir systems.
 Rule curves and forecast-based policies, a brief introduction to optimization models.
 Design and operational challenges under a non-stationarity climate.
 Maintenance of dams: Silt and scouring, monitoring and instrumentation; Repair, rehabilitation, and removal of dams.

 Suggested Books • D. P. Loucks, E. V. Beek, Water Resources Systems Planning and Management: An introduction to methods, models, and applications, Springer International Publishing, Gewerbestrasse, Switzerland, 2017, 978-3-319-44232-7 • A. Pepper, Maintaining the Safety of our Dams and Reservoirs , ICE Publishing, London, United Kingdom, 2014, 9780727760340.
-Committee on the Safety of Existing Dams Water Science and Technology Board Commission on Engineering and Technical Systems National Research Council, Safety of Existing Dams: Evaluation and Improvement , Washington, D.C., USA, 1983, 978-0-309-03387-9
+Committee on the Safety of Existing Dams Water Science Technology Board Commission on Engineering and Technical Sy National Research Council, Safety of Existing Dams: Evaluation Improvement, Washington, D.C., USA, 1983, 978-0-309-03387-9 and Syllabi of Courses

 Course Structure of PG and Ph.D.
-Program in Metallurgy Engineering and Material Science (Earlier referred as Surface Engineering) and Syllabi of Courses
+Program in Metallurgy Engineering and Material Science (Earlier referred as Surface Engineering)

 Course Structure for M.Tech. / M.Tech. + Ph.D.
-Dual Degree Program in Materials Science and Engineering
+Dual Degree Program in Materials Science and Engineering (from AY 2015-16 to AY 2018-19)

 Minimum Educational Qualification: Four-year Bachelor's degree or five-year integrated degree (with first division as defined by the awarding Institute/ University for Indian applicants and equivalent to International applicants, as assessed by the Institute) either in Mechanical/ Electrical/ Electronics/ Chemical/ Metallurgy/ Materials Science/ Automobile Engineering or M.Sc. in Chemistry/ Physics/ Material Science or Applied Electronics/ equivalent.
-Relaxation of 5% in gualifying degree is applicable for SC and ST category applicants.
+Relaxation of 5% in qualifying degree is applicable for SC and ST category applicants.

-(a) International Students: Valid score of TOEFL or IELTS, AND valid score of GRE (b) Indian Students: Valid GATE/ CSIR-JRF gualification in relevant areas.
+(a) International Students: Valid score of TOEFL or IELTS, AND valid score of GRE

+(b) Indian Students: Valid GATE/ CSIR-JRF qualification in relevant areas.